Alberto M. Carvalho: Career

 Carvalho awarding an award to Principal Stacey Mancuso in 2008.

 Carvalho began his career in education as a physics, chemistry, and calculus teacher at Miami Jackson Senior High.
 He later became an assistant principal at the school.
-He also worked as principal, chief communications officer, a school district lobbyist, and assistant superintendent before being named superintendent to lead the Miami-Dade County Public School district in 2008.
+He also worked as principal, chief communications officer, a school district lobbyist, and assistant superintendent before being named superintendent of Miami-Dade County Public Schools (M-DCPS) in 2008, the fourth-largest school district in the United States, with over 346,000 students and 52,000 employees.
 At the time of his appointment, the district was reported to have been near bankruptcy.
 Carvalho worked to cut the budget by $2 billion, firing "massive numbers of administrators" but not one classroom teacher.
 He has described his approach as "zero-based, moral-values-based" budgeting.

 In 2010, Carvalho was appointed the chairman of a taskforce aimed at improving teaching quality throughout Miami.
-Carvalho controversially "franchised" MAST Academy, opening three new schools based on the original Virginia Key institution.
+Carvalho franchised MAST Academy, opening three new schools based on the original Virginia Key institution.
 In 2012, Carvalho served as President of the Association of Latino Administrators and Superintendents and is currently on the Board of Directors of The Children's Trust.
-Carvalho remains self-appointed principal of two schools that he opened: Primary Learning Center (2009), an elementary school, and iPreparatory Academy (2010), an experimental high school that he has called "my signature school."
+Carvalho remained self-appointed principal of two schools that he opened: Primary Learning Center (2009), an elementary school, and iPreparatory Academy (2010), an experimental high school that he has called "my signature school."

-Carvalho's career has not been without controversy.
 He was implicated in a romantic relationship with Tania deLuzuriaga in 2008, a former Miami Herald education reporter while he was married.

+In February 2014, the American Association of School Administrators (AASA) named Carvalho the 2014 National Superintendent of the Year.
+On February 28, 2018, New York City Mayor Bill de Blasio named Carvalho as the city's next Department of Education Chancellor, but he refused the offer the following day.

+On December 9, 2021, Carvalho accepted the position of superintendent of the Los Angeles Unified School District following the resignation of Austin Beutner.

+On February 25, 2026, Carvalho's residences in Miami and Los Angeles were raided by the Federal Bureau of Investigation (FBI) which appears to be related to his involvement in a failed chatbot program for the district named Ed.
+The FBI also raided the LAUSD's headquarters.
+After the raid, he was placed on paid administrative leave on February 27, 2026.